UMD: A Globally Connected University

 Study Abroad Advising by program Type

-Advisor for France, Russia, Scandinavia, Northern, Central & Eastern Europe, Japan, Korea & India
+Advisor for Germany, Northern, Central & Eastern Europe, Scandinavia

-Advisor for Italy, Greece, Mediterranean, UK & Ireland
+Advisor for Italy, UK & Ireland, multi-country programs

 Make an appointment with Lindsey | 301-405-7917 | email@example.com

-Lindsey was new to international travel when she studied abroad in London during her junior year at Susquehanna University.
-Since then, she’s been passionate about all things travel and particularly deeper cultural understanding through study abroad.
-She’s been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
-She holds a BA in Creative Writing and enjoys reading (and writing) poetry in her free time as well as watercolor painting.
+Lindsey was new to international travel when they studied abroad in London during their junior year at Susquehanna University.
+Since then, they've been passionate about all things travel and particularly deeper cultural understanding through study abroad.
+They've been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
+They hold a BA in Creative Writing and enjoy reading (and writing) poetry in their free time as well as watercolor painting.

-Program Manager, Office of International & Leadership Programs, A. James Clark School of Engineering and Advisor for engineering majors
+Assistant Director, Office of Global Engineering Leadership, A. James Clark School of Engineering

 Appointments with Brian will be held in 1131EE Glenn L Martin Hall.